SaraEstelle/holbertonschool-low_level_programming/more_malloc_free/README.md

 man realloc

----

 🎯 Learning Objectives
-À la fin de ce projet, tu devras être capable d’expliquer :

-Comment utiliser la fonction exit.

-Le rôle et l’utilisation de calloc et realloc.

-Comment créer et gérer des tableaux dynamiques.

-Comment manipuler la mémoire pour des opérations complexes comme la multiplication de grands nombres.

----
+By the end of this project, you should be able to explain:

+How to use the exit function.

+The role and usage of calloc and realloc.

+How to create and manage dynamic arrays.

+How to manipulate memory for complex operations such as multiplying large numbers.

 ⚙️ Requirements
-Compilation: Ubuntu 20.04 LTS avec gcc -Wall -Werror -Wextra -pedantic -std=gnu89
+Compilation: Ubuntu 20.04 LTS with gcc -Wall -Werror -Wextra -pedantic -std=gnu89

-Style: Betty (betty-style.pl et betty-doc.pl)
+Style: Betty (betty-style.pl and betty-doc.pl)

-Pas de variables globales

-Maximum 5 fonctions par fichier (sauf indication contraire)
+No global variables

+Maximum of 5 functions per file (unless otherwise specified)

-Fonctions autorisées: malloc, free, exit
+Allowed functions: malloc, free, exit

-Tous les prototypes doivent être inclus dans main.h

----
+All prototypes must be included in main.h

 🧩 Tasks & Learnings
 🥇 0.
 Trust no one
 File: 0-malloc_checked.c Prototype: void *malloc_checked(unsigned int b);

-💡 Description Alloue de la mémoire avec malloc.
-Termine le programme avec le code de sortie 98 si l’allocation échoue.

-🧠 Ce que j’ai appris

-Vérifier les erreurs d’allocation.

-Utiliser exit pour gérer les échecs.
+💡 Description Allocates memory using malloc.
+Terminates the program with exit code 98 if allocation fails.

+🧠 What I learned

+How to check for allocation errors.

+How to use exit to handle failures.

 🥈 1. string_nconcat
 File: 1-string_nconcat.c Prototype: char *string_nconcat(char *s1, char *s2, unsigned int n);

-💡 Description Concatène deux chaînes en allouant un nouvel espace mémoire.

-🧠 Ce que j’ai appris

-Gérer les chaînes NULL comme vides.

-Combiner deux chaînes en mémoire dynamique.
+💡 Description Concatenates two strings by allocating new memory space.

+🧠 What I learned

+Treating NULL strings as empty.

+Combining two strings in dynamic memory.

 🥉 2. _calloc
 File: 2-calloc.c Prototype: void *_calloc(unsigned int nmemb, unsigned int size);

-💡 Description Alloue un tableau de nmemb éléments de size octets chacun, initialisés à zéro.

-🧠 Ce que j’ai appris

-Initialiser la mémoire à zéro.

-Reproduire le comportement de calloc.
+💡 Description Allocates an array of nmemb elements of size bytes each, initialized to zero.

+🧠 What I learned

+Initializing memory to zero.

+Reproducing the behavior of calloc.

 🏅 3. array_range
 File: 3-array_range.c Prototype: int *array_range(int min, int max);

-💡 Description Crée un tableau d’entiers allant de min à max.
+💡 Description Creates an array of integers from min to max.

-🧠 Ce que j’ai appris

-Générer des séquences numériques dynamiques.

-Vérifier les bornes et gérer les erreurs.
+🧠 What I learned

+Generating dynamic numeric sequences.

+Checking bounds and handling errors.

 🏆 4. _realloc
 File: 100-realloc.c Prototype: void *_realloc(void *ptr, unsigned int old_size, unsigned int new_size);

-💡 Description Réalloue un bloc mémoire en copiant les données existantes.

-🧠 Ce que j’ai appris

-Adapter la taille d’un bloc mémoire.
+💡 Description Reallocates a memory block by copying existing data.

+🧠 What I learned

+Adjusting the size of a memory block.

-Gérer les cas particuliers (ptr == NULL, new_size == 0).
+Handling special cases (ptr == NULL, new_size == 0).

 🧱 5.
 We must accept finite disappointment, but never lose infinite hope
 File: 101-mul.c

-💡 Description Programme qui multiplie deux grands nombres positifs passés en base 10.
+💡 Description Program that multiplies two large positive numbers passed in base 10.

-🧠 Ce que j’ai appris

-Manipuler des chaînes représentant des nombres.
+🧠 What I learned

+Handling strings representing numbers.

-Implémenter une multiplication manuelle en C.
+Implementing manual multiplication in C.

-Gérer les erreurs d’arguments et de format.
+Managing argument and format errors.

 🧰 Compilation & Execution
 bash
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 main.c <file>.c -o <executable>
 ./<executable>
-Exemple :
+Example:

 bash
 gcc 1-main.c 1-string_nconcat.c -o string_nconcat
 ./string_nconcat

----
 🏁 Conclusion

-Ce projet m’a permis de renforcer ma compréhension de la gestion mémoire en C. J’ai appris à :

-Allouer et libérer correctement la mémoire.
+This project strengthened my understanding of memory management in C. I learned to:

+Properly allocate and free memory.

-Écrire mes propres versions de fonctions standards (calloc, realloc).
+Write my own versions of standard functions (calloc, realloc).

-Manipuler des structures dynamiques comme des tableaux et des chaînes.

-Implémenter des algorithmes complexes (multiplication de grands nombres) en utilisant uniquement la mémoire dynamique.

-“La mémoire est une arme puissante : bien utilisée, elle construit ; mal utilisée, elle détruit.”
+Manipulate dynamic structures such as arrays and strings.

+Implement complex algorithms (large number multiplication) using only dynamic memory.

+“Memory is a powerful weapon: used well, it builds; used poorly, it destroys.”

 👤 Author
 SARA REBATI [https://github.com/SaraEstelle]

 📜 License & Acknowledgments
-Ce projet est sous licence MIT.
-Merci à Holberton School Thonon-les-Bains pour ces projets exigeants et formateurs en programmation C.
+This project is licensed under the MIT License.
+Special thanks to Holberton School Thonon-les-Bains for designing challenging and instructive C programming projects.